rclone/rclone/docs/content/docs.md

 and have a modified time that is newer than the source file.

-This can be useful when transferring to a remote which doesn't support mod times directly (or when using `--use-server-mod-time` to avoid extra API calls) as it is more accurate than a `--size-only` check and faster than using `--checksum`.
+This can be useful when transferring to a remote which doesn't support mod times directly (or when using `--use-server-modtime` to avoid extra API calls) as it is more accurate than a `--size-only` check and faster than using `--checksum`.